base-org/pessimism/README.md

 ## Testing

 ### Unit Tests
 Unit tests are written using the native [go test](https://pkg.go.dev/testing) library with test mocks generated using the golang native [mock](https://github.com/golang/mock) library.
-These tests live throughout the the project's `/internal` directory and are named with the suffix `_test.go`.
+These tests live throughout the project's `/internal` directory and are named with the suffix `_test.go`.

 Unit tests can run using the following project level command(s):
 * Using Make: `make test`
 * Direct Call: `go test ./...`

 ### Integration Tests
-Integration tests are written that leverage the existing [op-e2e](https://github.com/ethereum-optimism/optimism/tree/develop/op-e2e) testing framwork for spinning up pieces of the bedrock system.
+Integration tests are written that leverage the existing [op-e2e](https://github.com/ethereum-optimism/optimism/tree/develop/op-e2e) testing framework for spinning up pieces of the bedrock system.
 Additionally, the [httptest](https://pkg.go.dev/net/http/httptest) library is used to mock downstream alerting services (e.g. Slack's webhook API).
 These tests live in the project's `/e2e` directory.

 Integration tests can run using the following project level command(s):
 * Using Make: `make e2e-test`